nyaruka/phonenumbers/README.md

 phonenumbers  [![Build Status](https://travis-ci.org/nyaruka/phonenumbers.svg?branch=master)](https://travis-ci.org/nyaruka/phonenumbers)
 ==============

-golang port of Google's libphonenumber, forked from [libphonenumber from ttacon](https://github.com/ttacon/libphonenumber)
+golang port of Google's libphonenumber, forked from [libphonenumber from ttacon](https://github.com/ttacon/libphonenumber) which in turn is a port of the original [Java library](https://github.com/googlei18n/libphonenumber/tree/master/java/libphonenumber/src/com/google/i18n/phonenumbers).

-This will ultimately be a rewrite of ttacon's library, but for now mostly cleans up a few things, fixes some bugs and adds the `buildmetadata` cmd to allow for rebuilding the metadata protocol buffers, country code to region maps and timezone prefix maps.
+This fork cleans up a few things, fixes some bugs and adds the `buildmetadata` cmd to allow for rebuilding the metadata protocol buffers, country code to region maps and timezone prefix maps.
+We also keep this library up to date with the upstream Google repo as metadata changes take place.

 This library is used daily in production for parsing and validation of numbers across the world, so is well maintained.
+Please open an issue if you encounter any problems.

 Version Numbers
 =======